 The difference between the highest and lowest values gives a magnesium range of 70 mg per 100g.
 The range for the other nutrients are as follows; 12 kcal for Calories, 0.04 g for Protein, 0.11 g for Fat, 3.09 g for Carbohydrate.

 Please remember that the above gives an accurate value in 100g for high magnesium foods in your diet.
 For example 100g of Kale, raw contains 47 mg of magnesium.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the magnesium nutritional content.

 The food with the highest magnesium content per typical serving is Kale, scotch, cooked, boiled, drained, with salt which contains 74.1 mg in 1 cup, chopped (or 130 g).
 The precentage of the recommended daily value for this serving is 19 %.
 For this serving the Calories content is 36.4 kcal, the Protein content is 2.47 g, the Fat content is 0.53 g and the Carbohydrate content is 7.31 g.

-We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Magnesium.
-Again you can find a full nutrition breakdown for all foods containing magnesium which can be scaled for different servings and quantities, from the complete list of magnesium rich foods.
+Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing magnesium which can be scaled for different servings and quantities.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of magnesium rich foods.